-On the hunt for some cheap bathroom ideas?
-Whether you are a renter looking for some inexpensive ways to improve your hand me down bathroom or just plain broke and in need of a budget friendly update, we've got you covered with these tips and tricks.
+Looking to learn how design or style bathrooms on a budget?
+Whether you are a renter looking for some inexpensive ways to improve your hand me down bathroom or just plain broke and in need of a cheap update, we've got you covered with these tips and tricks.
 We have pulled together a list of budget bathroom ideas, some under £50, some under £100 and some under £500.
+You will then find some more practical advice if you are designing a bathroom from scratch and looking for budget-friendly tips.

 Yep, when we said cheap bathroom ideas, we meant cheap!
 All the ideas in this section come in at under 50 quid and most of them are super quick updates or little DIY jobs to anyone could do.
 That makes them fast as well as affordable.
 We approve.